Fish Curry with Coconut Milk (Easy 30-Minute Recipe)

 If you love coconut-based dishes, this fish curry might become your new favorite.
-It’s quick, flavorful, and beautifully ties together the familiar taste of Southeast Asian comfort food in one simple pot.
+It’s quick, flavorful, and captures the essence of Southeast Asian comfort food in one simple pot.

 Why You Will Love This Recipe